-- NHS complaints the Parliamentary and Health Service Ombudsman (Ombudsman), ombudsman.org.uk. - Private complaints the Dental Complaints Service, dentalcomplaints.org.uk. - The General Dental Council, gdc-uk.org/Contactus/Pages/ default.aspx.
+- NHS complaints the Public Services Ombudsman for Wales (Ombudsman), ombudsman-wales.org.uk/en.aspx . - Private complaints the Dental Complaints Service, dentalcomplaints.org.uk. - The GDC, gdc-uk.org/Contactus/Pages/default.aspx.

-It can be helpful to remind patients that additional help is available to them through PALS (Patient Advocacy Service) and the NHS Complaints Advocacy Service.
-The complaints staff at your Area Team will be able to provide you with information about how this service is provided in your area.
+It can be helpful to remind patients that additional help is available to them through Community Health Councils.
+The complaints staff at your Health Board will be able to provide you with information about how this service is provided in your area.
+Alternatively, further information is available on the Ombudsman website.